 Sketchy darknet websites are taking advantage of Covid-19 – buyer beware

+It’s a risky business to use medication and equipment that has been sold illicitly on the internet.
+Such things can pose a serious danger to people’s health, harm them economically and put them in conflict with the law, writes an associate professor of criminal justice & criminology at the US's Georgia State University

-Underground markets that sell illegal commodities like drugs, counterfeit currency and fake documentation tend to flourish in times of crisis, and the Covid-19 pandemic is no exception.
+Underground markets that sell illegal commodities like drugs, counterfeit currency and fake documentation tend to flourish during crises, and the coronavirus pandemic is no exception.

-The online underground economy has responded to the current crisis by exploiting demand for Covid-19-related commodities.
+The online underground economy has responded to Covid-19 by exploiting demand for commodities related to the disease.

 Personal protective equipment

-Several vendors have added protective gear such as face masks, protective gowns, Covid-19 test kits, thermometers and hand sanitiser to their list of products for sale.
+Several vendors have added protective gear, such as face masks, protective gowns, Covid-19 test kits, thermometers and hand sanitisers to their list of products for sale.

 The effectiveness of this protective gear is questionable.
 Underground vendors typically do not disclose their products’ sources, leaving consumers with no way to judge the products.

-One example of the uncertainties that surround protective gear effectiveness comes from one of the encrypted channel platforms we monitored during the first few days of the pandemic.
-Vendors on the channel offered facemasks for sale.
-Demand for facemasks was very high at that time, and people around the world were scrambling to find facemasks for personal use.
+An example of the uncertainties that surround the effectiveness of protective gear comes from one of the encrypted channel platforms in the first few days of the pandemic.
+Vendors on the channel offered face masks for sale.
+Demand for these masks was very high at that time and people around the world were scrambling to find some for personal use.

-While governments and suppliers faced difficulties in meeting demand for facemasks, several vendors on these platforms posted ads offering large quantities of facemasks.
-One vendor even uploaded a video showing many boxes of facemasks in storage.
+While governments and suppliers faced difficulties in meeting this demand, several vendors on these platforms posted ads offering large quantities of masks.
+One vendor even uploaded a video showing many boxes of face masks in storage.

-Given the global shortage of facemasks at the time, our research team found it difficult to understand how this vendor in Thailand could offer so many for sale.
+Given the global shortage at the time, our research team found it difficult to understand how this vendor in Thailand could offer so many for sale.
 One disturbing possibility is that they sold used facemasks.
-Indeed, authorities in Thailand broke up an operation that washed, ironed and boxed used facemasks and supplied them to underground markets.
+And indeed, authorities in Thailand broke up an operation that washed, ironed and boxed used facemasks and supplied them to underground markets.

 Treatments

-Darknet vendors are also selling medications and cures, including effective treatments, like Remdesivir, and ineffective treatments, like Hydroxychloroquine.

-They’re are also selling various purported Covid-19 antidotes and serums.
+Darknet vendors are also selling medications and cures – including effective treatments like remdesivir and ineffective treatments like hydroxychloroquine – and various purported Covid-19 antidotes and serums.
 Some vendors even offer to sell and ship oxygen ventilators.

 DIY fraud

-Government efforts to relieve the financial stress on individuals and businesses from the economic impact of the pandemic has led to a third category of products on these markets.
-We have observed many vendors offering to sell online fraud services that promise to improve customers’ financial circumstances during this crisis.
+Government efforts to relieve the financial stress on individuals and businesses from the economic impact of the pandemic have led to a third category of products on these markets.
+We have observed many vendors offering to sell online fraud services that promise to improve customers’ financial circumstances during the crisis.

 These vendors offer to either support customers in putting together fake websites that allow them to lure victims into disclosing their personal information, or simply provide stolen personal information.